huydhoang/nextjs-shadcn-drizzle-authjs/README.md

 Then conveniently use its buttonVariants to style links on the home page.

+## Warning:

-Note: Currently `middleware` is throw an error when logging in using the same email address, probably because the cookie is not properly cleaned after signing out.
-The workaround is adding `allowDangerousEmailAccountLinking: true` to `auth.ts` GoogleProvider.
-While not ideal, it finally worked.
+Currently `middleware` throws an error when logging in again using the same email address, probably because cookie was not properly cleaned after signing out.
+A known workaround is adding `allowDangerousEmailAccountLinking: true` to GoogleProvider inside `auth.ts`.
+While not ideal, it works.
+Keep watching for updates from the `next-auth` docs.